 The army took Harry to both North Africa and Italy.
-While in North Africa he met Spike Milligan, who was also serving in the army and eventually become a member of The Goon Show with Harry.
-In the army Harry, entertained the troops and became famous for his high-pitched laugh and for blowing "raspberries".
+While in North Africa he met Spike Milligan, who was also a soldier and eventually become a member of The Goon Show.
+In the army, Harry entertained the troops.
+He became famous for his high-pitched laugh and for blowing raspberries.

-The fourth person involved in The Goon Show was Peter Sellers.
+The fourth person involved in the show was Peter Sellers.
 Harry was introduced to Sellers by Jimmy Grafton.
 Grafton was the manager at Grafton's Pub and also acted as a theatrical agent.
-The pub was a traditional meeting place for comedians, including Harry, Spike Milligan, Michael Bentine and Peter Sellers.
+The pub was a traditional meeting place for comedians, including Harry, Spike Milligan, Michael Bentine, and Peter Sellers.

 The four comedians wrote a script for a radio show called Crazy People.
 Spike Milligan seems to have been the main writer of the series that followed.
-Crazy People was transformed into The Goon Show.
+The series was soon transformed into The Goon Show.
 Harry played the role of Neddie Seagoon in the show, which ran from 1951 to 1960.
 Its surreal humour and strange sound effects are believed to have been one of the inspirations for Monty Python.

 In 1948, Harry married Myra Atherton.
 The couple remained together until Harry's death.
-They had four children - two girls and two boys - who all went into arts, performance-related or acting careers.
+They had four children—two girls and two boys—who all went into writing, performance-related, or acting careers.

 Harry Secombe the Singer

 In both 1968 and 1990, Harry's life was reviewed and celebrated on This is Your Life.
-This was a popular television show which invited people from the subject's past to appear on the show as the subject's life was discussed.
-Not many people had their life celebrated twice on this show!
+This was a popular television show that invited people from the subject's past to appear on the show as the subject's life was discussed.
+Not many people had their life celebrated twice on the show.